rust-random/book/src/guide-err.md

 fail anyway this is usually not a problem, but the few generators which can may be forced to fail in this case:

 -   [`OsRng`] is a wrapper over [`getrandom`].
+From the latter's documentation:
-"In general, on supported platforms, failure is highly unlikely, though not impossible."
+    "In general, on supported platforms, failure is highly unlikely, though not impossible." [`OsRng`] will forward errors through
+    [`RngCore::try_fill_bytes`] while other methods panic on error.
--   [`thread_rng`] seeds itself via [`OsRng`] on first use and periodically thereafter, thus can potentially fail, though unlikely
+-   [`thread_rng`] seeds itself via [`OsRng`] on first use and periodically thereafter, thus can potentially fail, though unlikely.
+If initial seeding fails, a panic will result.
+If a failure happens during reseeding (less likely) then the RNG continues without reseeding; a log message (warning) is emitted if logging is enabled.

 [`Rng::try_fill`]: ../rand/rand/trait.Rng.html#method.try_fill
 [`RngCore::try_fill_bytes`]: ../rand/rand_core/trait.RngCore.html#tymethod.try_fill_bytes